mithie/spring-boot-microservice-demo/README.md

 **04_Hateoas** makes a short excursion to the field of RESTful API design and how to create [mature](https://martinfowler.com/articles/richardsonMaturityModel.html)
 REST APIs.

+### Client-side load-balancing with Eureka and Ribbon

+**05_Eureka_And_Ribbon** goes one step further into a more advanced topic - client-side load-balancing - which we can use almost out-of-the-box with Spring Cloud's
+Ribbon starter project.

 ## Detail Description